datacarpentry/astronomy-python/episodes/03-motion.md

 Now we'll read that data back and implement the next step in the analysis, identifying stars with the proper motion we expect for GD-1.

-## Outline
+> ## Outline

-Here are the steps in this lesson:
+>

-1. We'll read back the results from the previous lesson, which we saved in a FITS file.
+> 1. We'll read back the results from the previous lesson, which we
+> saved in a FITS file.
+>

-2. Then we'll transform the coordinates and proper motion data from ICRS back to the coordinate frame of GD-1.
+> 2. Then we'll transform the coordinates and proper motion data from
+> ICRS back to the coordinate frame of GD-1.
+>

-3. We'll put those results into a Pandas `DataFrame`, which we'll use to select stars near the centerline of GD-1.
+> 3. We'll put those results into a Pandas `DataFrame`, which we'll use
+> to select stars near the centerline of GD-1.
+>

-4. Plotting the proper motion of those stars, we'll identify a region of proper motion for stars that are likely to be in GD-1.
+> 4. Plotting the proper motion of those stars, we'll identify a region
+> of proper motion for stars that are likely to be in GD-1.
+>

-5. Finally, we'll select and plot the stars whose proper motion is in that region.
+> 5. Finally, we'll select and plot the stars whose proper motion is in

-After completing this lesson, you should be able to

-* Select rows and columns from an Astropy `Table`.

-* Use Matplotlib to make a scatter plot.

-* Use Gala to transform coordinates.

-* Make a Pandas `DataFrame` and use a Boolean `Series` to select rows.

-* Save a `DataFrame` in an HDF5 file.
+> that region.
+{: .checklist}

 ## Reload the data